-Note: Laurito E. Serrano - term ended on May 26, 2023
+Note: Laurito E. Serrano - term ended on May 26, 2023 Joseph T. Chua - elected on May 26, 2023

 In adherence to good governance practice, the schedule of meetings of the Board and Board Committees

 Board Performance Evaluation

 The Company, through its Corporate Governance Committee, conducts annual performance evaluations of the Board of Directors, its individual members and Board Committees to ensure optimum Board performance.
 The evaluation seeks to assess the effectiveness and collective performance of the Board through a self-assessment in this evaluation process.
 In this evaluation process, the directors identify the areas for improvement, such as: